Reduce Your Company's STEG Bill: Complete 2026 Optimization Levers Guide

 Energy Transition

-Electricity production from renewable energies stands at 6%.
-Approximately 400 MW of photovoltaic rooftops have been installed in the residential sector and 70 MW in Medium and High Voltage (industrial, commercial, agricultural).
+Approximately 400 MW of photovoltaic rooftops installed in residential and 70 MW in Medium/High Voltage.

 National 2030 Targets